jsq1234/kelp-project/readme.md

 # Chronologicon Engine - ArchaeoData Inc.

-## Project Overview

-The Chronologicon Engine is a robust Node.js backend service designed for ArchaeoData Inc. to ingest, manage, query, and analyze fragmented historical event data.
-The primary goal is to reconstruct coherent historical timelines from large, disparate text files.
-The service provides a RESTful API to handle asynchronous data ingestion, retrieve hierarchical timelines, perform complex searches, and gain analytical insights into the event data.

-This project is built with a focus on scalability, data integrity, and performance, using a PostgreSQL database for persistent storage and efficient querying.

----

 ## Key Features

 * **Asynchronous File Ingestion:** Efficiently processes large text files by streaming data, with robust error handling and persistent job status tracking.